Betty-Kebenei/shoppinglist-app-react/README.md

-## Shoppinglist-reactjs-client
+## Shoppinglist-app-react
-This is a ReactJs client to consume the FlaskAPI for the shopping list application:
+This is a pure ReactJs (no use of redux) client to consume the FlaskAPI for the shopping list application:

 * Hosted API: https://flaskapiv1.herokuapp.com/
 * Swagger documentation: https://app.swaggerhub.com/apis/Andela42/FlaskAPI/1.0.0#/